Our website uses cookies for statistical purposes.

 Post-application steps for the HK dependent visa

-Once the application is approved by the Immigration department, the applicant collects the visa/entry permit label.
+Once the application is approved by the Immigration Department, the applicant collects the visa/entry permit label.

 An individual who holds a dependent visa for Hong Kong can take up employment in some cases, for example if he or she is the dependent of a Hong Kong permanent resident or of an individual who is not subject to a limit of stay or of a foreign national who is in Hong Kong for employment purposes.